ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-select-ng-options.md

 Select tag with `ng-options`:

+    <select ng-model="arr4"
-    <select ng-model="arr4" ng-options="user.id as user.name group by user.role for user in users"></select>
+            ng-options="user.id as user.name group by user.role for user in
+         users">

 The resulting options: